 Our other presenters include:

-- Judy Denzilo is a specialist in developing sensory play opportunities for children and adults – bringing a treasure trove of fabulous resources to explore
+- Judy Denzilo For over forty years Judy hase been working in the field of play and leisure for disabled people of all ages.
+Judy was one of the inovators of the first toy libraries and she is a highly experienced specialist in developing sensory play opportunities for children and adults – bringing a treasure trove of fabulous resources to explore

 - Naomi Rosenberg has been a Teacher of the Deaf for pupils with complex needs with 20 years experience.
-She has created, and adapted, as wealth of materials to bring music & communication to life.
+Her in depth understanding of hearing loss and its affect on autism has led her to develop sound techniques and ideas around ‘clonker or resonance boards and she has created, and adapted, as wealth of materials to bring music & communication to life.

-- Carol Allen is the Advisory Teacher for ICT and SEN in North Tyneside LA.
+- Carol Allen is an Independent Education Consultant.
 Recognising that communication lies at the heart of all effective teaching, the majority of her work has centred on creative and engaging use of technology to support communication in its widest sense.

 Evidence seems to suggest that parents get an inkling that their child is on a different. and sometimes unusual, ‘development trajectory’ early on.